Parametrization of Non-Bonded Force Field Terms for Metal-Organic Frameworks Using Machine Learning Approach: Materials and Methods

-Within local approximation, FF precursors are defined by the site’s fingerprints.
-These generally unknown functions are approximated by the refined implementation of gradient boosting algorithm, eXtreme Gradient Boosting (XGBoost).\cite{chen2016xgboost} The tree ensemble model ${\phi}$ as a superposition of ${K}$ additive functions ${f}$, Classification And Regression Trees (CARTs), represents the true value of target property ${y}$ for the ${i}$-th site in the following form:
+Within a local approximation, FF precursors are defined by the site’s fingerprints.
+These generally unknown functions are approximated by the refined implementation of the gradient boosting algorithm, eXtreme Gradient Boosting (XGBoost).\cite{chen2016xgboost} The Classification and Regression Tree (CART) model, which is a tree ensemble model ${\phi}$ as a superposition of ${K}$ additive functions ${f}$ represents the true value of a target property ${y}$ for the ${i}$-th site in the following form:

 where ${x}$ is the site’s representation.
-The parameters of CARTs (tree structure and leaf weights) are fitted during the iterative minimization of regularized objective $\mathcal{L}$:
+The parameters of the CART model (tree structure and leaf weights) are fitted during the iterative minimization of regularized objective $\mathcal{L}$:

-where ${l}$ is the differentiable loss function, ${\Omega}$ is the penalty term designed to avoid over-fitting \textit{via} regularization of model’s weights.
+where ${l}$ is the differentiable loss function, and ${\Omega}$ is the penalty term designed to avoid over-fitting \textit{via} regularization of the model’s weights.
 The XGBoost models were trained to predict each FF precursor independently.
-Preliminarily, calculated fingerprints were scaled using MinMaxScaler and rounded jointly with target values to the fourth decimal; duplicated data were excluded from consideration.
-We tested models on an external test set (10\% of points from the initial set) with the 5-fold cross-validation.
-The optimal values of hyperparameters (the number of gradient boosted trees, maximum tree depth, boosting learning rate, etc.) were determined using the Tree-structured Parzen Estimator (TPE)\cite{bergstra2011algorithms} algorithm implemented in the Hyperopt\cite{bergstra2013hyperopt,bergstra2015hyperopt} library.
+Preliminarily, the calculated fingerprints were scaled using MinMaxScaler and were rounded jointly with target values to the fourth decimal; duplicated data were excluded from consideration.
+We tested models on an external test set (10\% of points from the initial set) with the five-fold cross-validation.
+The optimal values of the hyperparameters (including the number of gradient boosted trees, maximum tree depth, and boosting learning rate) were determined using the Tree-structured Parzen Estimator (TPE)\cite{bergstra2011algorithms} algorithm implemented in the Hyperopt\cite{bergstra2013hyperopt,bergstra2015hyperopt} library.